HanziJiang/Ray-Tracing-Project/README.md

 ## Task in Progress
 It would be great to use BVH to accelerate the ray tracing progress.
 However, having to prepare for other course projects and exams, I was unable to finish the task.
 I have commented out BVH related code.
 My attempt was make `blinn_phong_shading` and `first_hit` take an AABBTree and descendant as arguments instead of a list of objects and hit_id.
 Each object had an box attribute.
-Related functions such as `insert_triangle_into_box` were implemented but commented out.
+Related functions such as `insert_triangle_into_box` were implemented.
 Each object in the scene file was an AABB tree, together they formed a large AABB tree.

 ![Alt Text](https://github.com/HanziJiang/ray-trace/blob/master/images/the_catch.png)

 The catch.

 ## Running the Project